nikitaRykhlov/nikitaRykhlov/README.md

 # Hello 👋

 ## About
-<p class="text-block">I have over <b>5 years of experience</b> in software development, specializing in creating complex solutions that benefit not only businesses but also other fields.
-I have extensive experience in designing and developing high-load distributed systems, where stability, speed, and reliability are critical, even under heavy data and request volumes.
-I focus on architecting solutions that are scalable, adaptable to growing demands, and easy to maintain in the long term.
-In all my projects, I prioritize quality and ensure the results meet both user expectations and business needs.
+<p class="text-block">I have over 5 years of experience in software development, focusing on building robust and scalable solutions that drive value across various industries.
+My expertise lies in designing and maintaining high-load distributed systems, where performance, reliability, and fault tolerance are essential under intense workloads.
+I emphasize creating architectures that are not only scalable and flexible but also easy to support and evolve over time.
+I always strive to deliver high-quality results that align with both user expectations and business goals.

-Additionally, I have worked in large technology companies with exceptionally high standards for their products.
-This has taught me to think strategically, understand diverse requirements, and create solutions that remain effective and relevant over time.
-Beyond back-end system design, I also have hands-on experience building user-friendly interfaces, allowing me to approach projects holistically — from user interaction to technical implementation.
+Throughout my career, I’ve worked in large technology companies known for their rigorous standards, which helped me develop a strategic mindset and the ability to craft long-lasting, efficient solutions.
+In addition to back-end development, I have hands-on experience in front-end technologies, allowing me to approach projects from a full-stack perspective.

+I enjoy sharing knowledge and best practices, which is why I actively maintain and develop a technical blog.
+It serves as a platform to document insights, explore new technologies, and contribute to the developer community.

-I excel at working in teams, quickly adapt to new environments, and master technologies to achieve desired outcomes.
-When you assign a task to me, you can rest assured that I will see it through to completion without requiring constant oversight.
-I guarantee that the work will be delivered on time, with optimal efficiency and the highest quality, no matter who it’s intended for or what goals it serves.</p>
+I thrive in team environments, adapt quickly to new settings, and am committed to mastering tools and technologies to achieve the best possible outcomes.
+When entrusted with a task, I take full ownership and ensure timely delivery with high efficiency and quality, regardless of the project’s scope or audience.</p>

 ## Top Skills